South Marine Park

-Located on the seafront in South Shields, South Marine Park holds a special place in the heart of local residents and visitors alike.
+Located on the seafront in South Shields, South Marine Park holds a special place in the heart of local residents and tourists.

 New benches incorporating wrought iron squirrels, mice and griffins have been installed on the terrace and are based on photographic evidence of the exact seats in place when the park first opened.